 The main artery of the Selous Game Reserve is the Rufiji, the country’s largest river, which forms a complex network of channels, lakes and swamps that create one of the most incredible ecological systems in East Africa.
 This river also splits the reserve into two different sections:

 The northern Selous covers only around 5% of the reserve’s total area.
 No hunting is allowed here; this area is dedicated exclusively to photographic safaris.
 All of our preferred camps operate in this area.

-The southern Selous, south of the Rufiji, is split up into a number of ‘hunting blocks’ – each of which typically cover about 1,000km².
-Who knows, perhaps in time, as the photographic tourism sector grows, those hunting blocks will be converted to photographic activities which has happened in other parks.
+The southern Selous, south of the Rufiji, is split up into a number of ‘hunting blocks’ – of which now only a few are hunitng blocks far to the south.
+As the photographic tourism sector grows, those hunting blocks will hopefully be converted to photographic activities which has happened in other parks.

 Ruaha National Park is hot, dry and wild, a vast and untapped adventure that may be Tanzania's best kept wildlife secret.
 Now even bigger, since Usangu Game reserve merged its borders with Ruaha in 2008, transforming it into Tanzania’s largest national park covering more than 20,000km².
 There are still only a handful of camps found here, which has built Ruaha’s reputation as Tanzania’s best kept game viewing secret.
 Ruaha’s wild and untouched feel is what sets it apart from other reserves, making it a popular choice for repeat travellers to east Africa.